zenkj/yanch/README.md

 then you can access one node via http://localhost:8080, and another node via http://localhost:8000, in your favorite browser.
-Try to create a new block from one node and refresh to check it from another node.
+Try to create a new block from one node and refresh the brower to check it from another node.

 If there's no docker environment, nodes can be started manually: